influxdata/telegraf/plugins/inputs/vsphere/README.md

   * vnic
   * stackName

-## Realtime vs. historical metrics
+### Realtime vs. Historical Metrics

 vSAN metrics also keep two different kinds of metrics - realtime and historical metrics.

-* Realtime metrics are metrics with prefix 'summary'.
-These metrics are available at real-time.
+* Realtime metrics are metrics with the prefix 'summary'.
+These metrics are available in realtime.
-* Historical metrics are metrics with prefix 'performance'.
-They are metrics queried from vSAN performance API, which is available at a 5-minute rollup level.
+* Historical metrics are metrics with the prefix 'performance'.
+These are metrics queried from vSAN performance API, which is available at a 5-minute rollup level.

-For performance consideration, it is better to specify two instances of the plugin, one for the realtime metrics with a short collection interval and one for the historical metrics with a longer interval.
+For performance consideration, it is better to specify two instances of the plugin, one for the realtime metrics with a short collection interval, and the second one - for the historical metrics with a longer interval.
 For example:

 ```toml
 ## Realtime instance